 History of La Pitchoune | La Peetch

 The most well known name of the house is “La Pitchoune,” which roughly translates to “little one.”
-It’s a quaint little cottage that Julia Child built as a gift to herself and her husband, using a portion of proceeds of the monumentally important cookbook, Mastering the Art of French Cooking.
+It’s a quaint little cottage that Julia Child built as a gift to herself and her husband, using a portion of proceeds of the monumentally important cookbook, Mastering the Art of French Cooking, cowritten by Simone Beck and Louisette Bertholle.

 The house itself was constructed between 1964 and 1965, just as Julia’s star was on the rise.
 For Paul and Julia, the house became a refuge from Julia’s busy life back in the United State.
 Paul would paint or take photographs.
 Julia certainly worked whilst she was here, but she could also go to the market without being recognized.
 They also stocked the house with books to read and cookbooks to experiment with, another aspect of life that continues to this day.